 - Enabling internet access for all routing domains on a single WAN link.
 For more details, see Configure firewall segmentation.

 - Configuring DNS forwarders or DNS proxy on SD-WAN.
 For more details, see Domain name system.

 To monitor dynamic NAT, navigate to Monitoring > Firewall Statistics > Connections.
 For a connection you can see if NAT is done or not.

 To further see the inside IP address to outside IP address mapping, click Pre-Route NAT or Post-route NAT under Related Objects or navigate to Monitoring > Firewall Statistics > NAT policies.

 The following screenshot shows the statistics for the Dynamic NAT rule of type symmetric and its corresponding port forwarding rule.

 When a port forwarding rule is created a corresponding firewall rule is also created.

 You can see the filter policy statistics by navigating to Monitoring > Firewall Statistics > Filter Policies.

-Navigate to Logging/Monitoring > Log Options, select SDWAN_firewal.log, and click View Log.
+To generate NAT logs, navigate to Logging/Monitoring > Log Options, select SDWAN_firewall.log, and click View Log.

 The NAT connection details are displayed in the log file.